ArtS/arts.github.com/index.md

     <p>
     Art has the two most important aspects of a great developer.
-He can work autonomously and gets work done in a timely manner and in a practical way, yet still escalate issues which need to be escalated.
-And he is very intelligent and solves problems with smart and enduring solutions.
-Art has a very good handle on building software which is usable and useful.
+He can work autonomously and gets work done in a timely manner and in a practical way, yet still escalate issues which need to be escalated. <a class="more" href="#">more...</a><span class="more-content">And he is very intelligent and solves problems with smart and enduring solutions.
+Art has a very good handle on building software which is usable and useful.</span>
     </p>
     <small><cite>Paul Tyrrel, CEO, <a href="http://scheduleflow.com">Scheduleflow.com</a></cite></small>
 </blockquote>